dalonsodev/DrinkWise/README.md

 - **Early i18n Integration:** Implemented `react-i18next` from the beginning to support Spanish and English, avoiding costly refactors and ensuring a seamless multilingual experience.
 - **CSS Units:** Using `rem` for font sizes, `em` for margins/paddings, and `px` for border-radius to ensure accessibility and responsiveness.
+- **Custom Hook:** Developed useLazyBackground for efficient image loading in DrinkCard components.
-- **Git Workflow:** Descriptive commits (e.g., `feat: setup i18n with react-i18next`) and feature branches (e.g., `feat/quiz-recommendations`) to maintain a clean and collaborative codebase.
+- **Git Workflow:** Descriptive commits (e.g., `feat: setup i18n with react-i18next`) to maintain a clean codebase.

 ---

 ## 📅 Next Steps

 - Implement the recommendation quiz with a maximum of 3 questions (e.g., alcohol preference, flavor profile, spirit type).
-- Create mock data in `cocktails.json` to support filtering and quiz logic.
-- Add styling to components, adhering to CSS unit preferences.
+- Add filtering functionality to MenuPage.jsx to sort cocktails by category or ingredient.
+- Enhance responsiveness with media queries in index.css for better mobile support (e.g., adjust cocktail-card layout).
 - Deploy to Netlify/Vercel for a live demo.

 ---